 This is a quiet area, without any fishing pressure and virgin natural surroundings.
 Anglers have an excellent chance of getting a Grand Slam (Permit, Bonefish and Tarpon or Snook) in a single day or in a few days of fishing.

 The fishing area covers the South from the flats of Chacmuchuc lagoon reaching the North up to Cayo Ratón, Punta Iglesias and Cabo Catoche (Holbox Island).
 To the East, up to Contoy Island.

-Isla Blanca has proved to be the perfect destination for those who want to spend a day or two of fishing while they are on a family vacation in Cancun or for those wishing to fish an easy-to-reach destination with very good fishing and reasonable prices.
+Isla Blanca has proved to be the perfect destination for those who want to spend a couple of days of fishing while they are on a family vacation in Cancun or for those wishing to fish an easy-to-reach destination with very good fishing and reasonable prices.

 There are lots of islands, flats, mangrove channels and creeks that hold the most targeted species of the Caribbean all year round.